grab/engineering-blog/_posts/2022-01-20-biometrics-authentication.md

 * OTP and Personal Identification Number (PIN) are susceptible to hacking and social engineering.
 * These methods have high user friction (e.g. delay or failure to receive SMS, need to launch Facebook/Google).
-* Shared/Rented driver accounts cause safety concerns for passengers and increases potential for fraud
+* Shared/Rented driver accounts cause safety concerns for passengers and increases potential for fraud.
 * High OTP costs at $0.03/SMS.

 Social engineering efforts have gotten more advanced - attackers could pretend to be your friends and ask for your OTP or even post phishing advertisements that prompt for your personal information.